Hiking Packing List: Essential Hiking Gear for Any Hike

 18. Headlamp

 I know most people think they’ll just use your phone instead of bringing a headlamp.
-However in terms of safety – you want to do anything you can to elongate the life your phone battery – so don’t use it up as a flashlight!
+However, in terms of safety, you want to do anything you can to prolong the life of your phone battery, so don’t use it as a flashlight!

 The Storm 400 also has three different colored night vision modes and peripheral white lighting for close-range activities like carefully re-racking for the final summit pitch in the dark.
 The headlamp has our Brightness Memory feature, which allows you to turn the light on and off at a chosen brightness without reverting back to the default, full power setting.